koniarik/vari/README.md

 ## vref and vptr

-`vref` and `vptr` point to any type in specified list of types, `vref` guarantees that it points to something, while `vptr` can be null.
+`vref` and `vptr` are used to point to any type from a specified list of types.
+The `vref` always points to a valid object, whereas `vptr` can be null.

 ```cpp
 auto foo = [&](vref<int, float> v){